Twitter is a social media platform that lets users post short messages called tweets.

 In general, it is easy to clear the Twitter cache.
 The only issue is that users do not know this function is open to iOS and Android smartphones.
 You can do this from the Twitter app’s settings menu on iOS.
 But on Android, you cannot access it on the Twitter app; instead, you can clear it via the built-in settings.

-This feature is inbuilt into Android devices, but Twitter just updated its app to allow iOS users to perform it.
+This feature is inbuilt into Android devices, but Twitter updated its app to allow iOS users to perform it.
 This is because Twitter can take up a lot of space from the total phone storage.

-In this article, we will discuss the step-by-step guide to help you clear the Twitter app’s cache.
+This article will discuss the step-by-step guide to help you clear the Twitter app’s cache.
 This guide will cover how to do it on iOS and Android.

 A cache is a simple form of memory that retains data relevant to an activity or process.
 With this, you don’t have to load all the material from the origin server when you repeat this activity.

 Yet, clearing the cache will help you bring back the space you needed so much to hold other files.
 Likewise, it will help you speed up your smartphone and app activities.

-The cache can be ideal for users that don’t want to keep spending data to download things repeatedly.
+The cache can be ideal for users who do not want to keep spending data to download things repeatedly.
 But this remedy can be worse for people who use an iPhone, iPad, or Android with a 16GB ROM.

 Clearing Twitter Cache on iOS

 Few users think of iOS apps when the word cache comes up, yet iOS apps do have a cache.
 Apps, like the cache in a web browser, store material, which can take up a lot of space on iOS.

 Here’s how you can clear the Twitter cache on your iPhone or iPad:

-- Click on the Accessibility, display, and languages options on the opened interface.
+- Tap the “Accessibility, display, and languages” options on the opened interface.

-- Click on the Data Usage option at the bottom of the list.
+- Tap on the “Data usage” option at the bottom of the list.

-- Scroll to the Storage section and see Media and Web Storage; click Media Storage.
+- Scroll to the Storage section and select “Media storage.”

 The first option deletes only the web pages without affecting the app’s cookies or saved login details.
 The second option deletes all web cache related to Twitter, including websites you visited and login details you saved.

 Clearing Twitter Cache on Android

 Doing this is easy and has been possible since the early days of Android devices.
 Since most Android devices slow up and hang once running out of space, the developers made it possible to free up space.

 Here’s how you can clear the Twitter cache on your Android device:

-- Scroll down and click on the Apps options (Apps & notifications on others).
+- Scroll down and click on the “Apps“ option (or “Apps & notifications“).

-- Scroll down and tap the Twitter App icon.
+- Scroll down and tap the Twitter app icon.

 Suppose you select and click on clear cache.
 The app will clear the saved media on other info, excluding the web cache and password.